 As said in the last post, it was time for a new film, the HP5 Plus from Ilford.
 Carefully exposed with my trusty Canon 3000N, crazily shot with a 65mm Super Rotator from Hartblei.
-As HP5 Plus has finer grain, I just doubled the amount of Vitamin C, the rest of the Delta Recipe remained the same.
+Developed using the Delta Recipe .

 Let the pictures speak for themselves: